GWMAC150/interface.OpenDSS/README.md

 ## Running the agent

+Before running the agent, make sure to run the InfluxDB server on the host machine to connect to the database.
 To run the agent, launch the python script `riaps_dssa.py` with the application name and the application file path as command line arguments.
 The agent is designed to utilize the Windows COM interface so it must be run in a Windows environment.
 To execute the example provided, run `python3 riaps_dssa.py <path to sample> "IEEE123Master"`.